DefProc/mfuklc/README.md

+> Although the nerf range project was successful, it turned out that there was little interest in the competative building portion of this project.
+On the upside, the range had 5 installs during 2015, with hundreds of excited players during that time.

+> So although the MFUKLC project (it's a *terrible* acronym) has now reached it's conclusion, the same technology (with upgrades like full colour, animated, LED targets) lives on as [Made Invaders](https://github.com/DoESLiverpool/made-invaders).

+> DefProc, 2016

 # MFUKLC - Lasercut Challenge
 Your challenge, should you choose to accept it, is to build a device that can propel small light weight projectiles against a target.